asynkron/gam-web/src/docs/Supervision.md

 # Supervision

-This document outlines the concept behind supervision and what that means for your ProtoAct actors at run-time.
+This document outlines the concept behind supervision and what that means for your Proto.Actor actors at run-time.

 ## What Supervision Means
 Supervision describes a dependency relationship between actors: the supervisor delegates tasks to subordinates and therefore must respond to their failures.
 When a subordinate detects a failure (i.e. throws an exception), it suspends itself and all its subordinates and sends a message to its supervisor, signaling failure.
 Depending on the nature of the work to be supervised and the nature of the failure, the supervisor has a choice of the following four options: